photoangell/provejs-jquery/README.md

 - Validators can be:
 	- synchronous - return result immediately.
 	- asynchronouscan - return jquery deferred which returns result later.
-- Delegated events to the form so the form DOM can be dynamically modified at anytime.
+- Delegated events to the form so the form DOM can be modified at anytime.
 - Explict control over configuration options via dynamic [booleanators](#booleanator).
 - Modular design via a suite of jQuery [utility plugins](./src/utilities).
 - Live and form submit validation.